 A 401(k) plan can be a great way to invest, giving employees a way to grow their savings tax-deferred until retirement.
 Many employers offer a cash match on contributions, giving you a quick return on investment, depending on vesting schedules.
-Unfortunately, some companies don’t have a 401(k) plan at all or their plans are so poor that it makes more sense to save for retirement on your own.
+Unfortunately, some companies don’t have a 401(k) plan at all or their investment options are so poor that it makes more sense to save for retirement on your own.

 There are other types of employees, such as government workers, who likely do not have access to 401(k) plans.
 Some of the people that work in the public sector may feel that their thrift savings plan, 403(b) or 457 retirement plans aren’t satisfactory for their retirement needs either.